Korea Army Training Center: Weeks 3-5: Basic combat skills preparation

-Introduction to supplementary service three-week training (보충역)
+Introduction to supplementary service three-week training

 In training course for supplementary service personnel, the overall course and difficulty are shortened and eased comparing with active duty training course, mainly due to the trainees' health and medical issues.
 Supplementary service personnel are subject to the draft during wartime when almost all active duty Human Resources are exhausted in the war.
 Also, unlike active duty, they are classified as soldiers only for three weeks; this means after the day when completion ceremony holds, they are reverted to civilian.

-Assimilation education (동화교육)
+Assimilation education

 A three-day preparatory session in which novices acclimate to the training center before beginning fullfledged training.
 They spend time listening to instructions regarding procedure routines, official names, living regulations at the training center, and completing out surveys, among other things.